Option

 Implicitly added by option2Iterable

-Drops longest prefix of elements that satisfy a predicate.
+Selects all elements except the longest prefix that satisfies a predicate.

-Drops longest prefix of elements that satisfy a predicate.
+Selects all elements except the longest prefix that satisfies a predicate.

 Note: might return different results for different runs, unless the underlying collection type is ordered.